Sonya Yoncheva: SY11

 In June 2020, Yoncheva announced the creation of her company SY11 at a gala concert organised by the company for August at the Roman Theatre of Plovdiv.
-This opening gala concert was followed by an important open air concert at the Alexander Nevsky Square in Sofia in 2021 starring Sonya Yoncheva and Plácido Domingo which was also live video streamed.
+This opening gala concert was followed by an important open air concert at the Alexander Nevsky Square in Sofia in 2021 starring Sonya Yoncheva and Plácido Domingo with Sofia Philharmonic and conductor Nayden Todorov, which was also live video streamed.

 Remaining an exclusive Sony Classical recording artist, Sonya Yoncheva and SY11 created an own record label in 2023, SY11 Productions, where the soprano released her latest album The Courtesan in February 2023.

 On SY11 Productions, Sonya Yoncheva also released her first book Fifteen Mirrors in 2023.
 Written by Alain Duault, Sonya Yoncheva speaks about 15 of her most important roles, accompanied with photos by Victor Santiago.
 The book is available in English, German, Bulgarian.

 In June 2023, Sonya Yoncheva and SY11 announced a recital series at the Bulgaria Hall of Sofia.
 The first season features singers such as Freddie De Tommaso, Jakub Józef Orliński, Fatma Said, Elsa Dreisig, Clémentine Margaine and Yoncheva herself.

 In October 2025, Sonya Yoncheva and SY11 co-hosted and co-organised the Operalia Competition in Sofia.
 Sonya also served as a jury member.